DFCA: Decentralized Federated Clustering Algorithm: Introduction

-After looking at the problem formulation in Section 2, we proceed to introduce our method in Section 3, analyze its convergence in Section 4, and show our simulation results in Section 5.
-We will conclude this paper's findings in Section 7, after briefly introducing related work in Section 6.
+After looking at the related work and problem formulation in Sections II and III, we proceed to introduce our method in Section IV, analyze its convergence in Section V, and show our simulation results in Section VI.
+We will finally conclude this paper's findings in Section VII.